 A functional base leader is a hand made with the formula taken from Jonathan White's book French Nymphing the New Way.
 I like the "Slow Action Long-Range Indicator Leader" described on page 17 because I can make accurate long-range distance casts with it.
 I make a bicolored sighter that is greased with floatant for long range drifts where the base leader and sighter will float on the surface of the water.

-Allowing the base leader to float is an important feature to the French leader.
+Allowing portions of the base leader to float is a feature of the French leader.
 Employing a tight (straight) line on the leader allows the angler to remain in contact with the fly while the sighter is incredibly sensitive providing amazing visual feedback.
 A sighter is an essential tool in this set up acting much like a bobber indicator where you may lose the feel of the take but still keep in visual contact.
 The sighter also indicates the location and depth of your fly so making manual adjustments to the drift almost becomes innate.

-Keep in mind that while fishing a french leader you are still keeping a tight line on your presentation except that in long range situations you have leader and possibly fly line floating on the surface of the water, the french leader system still uses fly lines.
-This imposes a handicap in the tactile feel of the take.
+Keep in mind that while fishing a French leader you are still keeping a tight line on your presentation except that in long range situations, you have the leader and possibly fly line floating on the surface of the water.
+The line that remains on the water surface taxes a handicap on the tactile feel of the take.
 This handicap overcome by a greased bicolored sighter so that a fish taking our nymph is seen just as often as felt.
-This opens up a wider swath of water that you can effectively cover while employing a tightline technique.
+This opens up a broader swath of water that you can efficiently cover while employing a tightline technique.